 If I go for more than a couple of days without getting high, I become severely depressed.
 Irritable mood, body pain and insomnia arrive along with sobriety.

 These are common symptoms of cannabis withdrawal syndrome, another clinically proven medical problem.

 Fortunately, most people who use marijuana avoid dependence or addiction to it.
 Most cannabis consumers can use cannabis every day for a long time and experience little if any withdrawal effects if they quit using.

-Most people who use marijuana are able to avoid dependence or addiction to it.
-Many cannabis consumers can use cannabis every day for a long time and quit suddenly without horrible withdrawal effects.
-But current research shows that 1-2 out of every ten people who try marijuana will end up with cannabis use disorder, and that approximately one of of every 100 cannabis users will experience mental or cognitive problems because of cannabis.
+But research shows that 1-2 out of every ten people who try marijuana ends up with cannabis use disorder, and/or cannabis withdrawal symptoms, and that at least one of of every 100 cannabis users experiences mental or cognitive problems because of cannabis.

-- You use cannabis daily, and sometimes several times per day, and feel bad if you don’t.
+- You use cannabis, sometimes several times per day, and feel bad if you don’t.

 - You participate in illegal or quasi-legal grow ops or other cannabis activities that put you at considerable risk.

-- You’ve organized your whole life around growing and using cannabis, making significant sacrifices to do so.
+- You’ve organized your whole life around growing and/or using cannabis, making significant sacrifices to do so.

 - You’ve stopped engaging in social, academic or other activities to give more time to marijuana use.